Pariari/pariari/content/events/ngariung/index.md

 funding: |
   This project is supported by the NSW Government through Create NSW.
 This project has been seeded and assisted by the Australian Government through the Australia Council, its arts funding and advisory body.

   Proyek ini didukung oleh Pemerintah NSW melalui Create NSW.
-Proyek ini telah dicanangkan dan dibantu oleh Pemerintah Australia melalui Dewan Australia, badan pendanaan dan penasihat seninya.
+Proyek ini telah dicanangkan dan didukung oleh Pemerintah Australia melalui Australia Council, badan pendanaan dan penasihat seninya.

 ---